-Figures 4.12a to 4.12d compare the distance scaling for M9 interface earthquakes for four spectral periods (PGA, T=0.2 sec, T=1 sec, and T=3 sec).
-Figures 4.13a to 4.13d compare the distance scaling for M7 intraslab earthquakes for these same four spectral periods.
-The Gregor et al (2006) and Atkinson and Macias (2009) models are only for interface and are not plotted in the intraslab scaling comparison.
-For both interface and intraslab events, the distance scaling of the updated BCHydro model is similar to the scaling of the Zhao et al. model [2006] (for Japan).
-Compared to the 2016 BCHydro model, the updated BCHydro model has steeper distance scaling at short periods (PGA), similar distance scaling at intermediate periods (T = 1 sec), and flatter distance scaling at long periods (T = 3).
+The updated BCHydro model is compared with current GMPEs for subduction earthquakes in this section.
+Figures 4.9 to 4.12 compare the distance scaling for M9 interface earthquakes for four spectral periods.
+Figures 4.13 to 4.16 compare the distance scaling for M7 slab earthquakes.
+For both interface and slab events, the distance scaling of the updated BCHydro model is similar to the scaling of the Zhao et al. model [2006] (for Japan).
+Compared to the 2016 BCHydro model, the updated model has steeper distance scaling at short periods (PGA), similar distance scaling at intermediate periods (T = 1 sec), and flatter distance scaling at long periods (T = 3).